 There are many common conditions that can affect your lungs.
-We will describe some of the ones you hear about most often.
-Diseases or conditions of the lung fall mainly into two classes -- those that make breathing harder and those that damage the lungs' ability to exchange carbon dioxide for oxygen.
+Diseases or conditions of the lung fall mainly into two classes — those that make breathing harder and those that damage the lungs' ability to exchange carbon dioxide for oxygen.

 Diseases or conditions that influence the mechanics of breathing:

 - Asthma: The bronchioles constrict, reducing the size of the airways.
 This cuts down on the flow of air and makes the respiratory muscles work harder.

 - Emphysema: The lungs become stiff with fibers and become less elastic, which increases the work of the respiratory muscles.

 - Bronchitis: The airways become inflamed and narrower, which restricts the flow of air and increases the work of the respiratory muscles